romerox0/romerox0/README.md

 - 👋 Hi, I’m @romerox0
 - 👀 I’m interested in all stuff I can learn.
       Also: Nature, animals, cosmos, tech, adventure and music.
-- 🌱 I’m currently learning JavaScript and C.
+- 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on small projects where I can contribute as a beginner.
 - 📫 How to reach me t.me/romxro